 Delegates will gain a theoretical and practical understanding of:

 Day two of the course picks up at chapter 6, discussing the various attack surfaces for the Android platform and how to approach an app assessment.
-We then walk through the details the techniques that from chapter 7 and 8 that can be used to attack Android applications, including the following topics:
+We then walk through the details of the techniques from chapter 7 and 8 that can be used to attack Android applications, including the following topics: